Magadan Nature Reserve: Climate and ecoregion

 Magadan is located in the Cherskii-Kolyma mountain tundra ecoregion.
 This ecoregion covers the mountainous areas of northeast Siberia.
 It is an ecoregion of extreme cold and extreme aridity.

 The climate of Magadan is Subarctic climate, without dry season (Köppen climate classification Subarctic climate (Dfc)).
-This climate is characterized by mild summers (only 1-3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C).
+This climate is characterized by mild summers (only 1–3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C).

 Flora and fauna

 More than half of the reserve territory is coniferous forest, mostly larch (Larix gmelinii).
 The second most common tree species is the Creeping cedar.
 Among mammals, the common species are the bank voles, chipmunks, pika, hare, brown bear, fox, sable, ermine, and mink.

 Ecotourism

 As a strict nature reserve, the Magadan Reserve is mostly closed to the general public, although scientists and those with 'environmental education' purposes can make arrangements with park management for visits.
 The reserve does, however, make available to the public the ability to go on eco-tourist excursions on the site, but public visitors must join a group led by a reserve ranger, and must obtain written permits in advance.
-There is a public visitor's center with nature exhibits at the reserves main office in the city of Magadan.
+There is a public visitor center with nature exhibits at the reserves main office in the city of Magadan.